igorskyflyer/npm-keppo/README.md

 canIncreasePatch(patch: number = 1): boolean
 ```

-Checks whether this instance's patch version can be safely increased by the given value.
+Checks whether the patch version can be safely increased by the given amount.
+Uses `Number.isSafeInteger()` to ensure the result remains within JavaScript's safe integer range.

-`patch: number = 1` => The value to increase by.
+`patch: number = 1` - the amount to increase by (default: `1`).

-Returns a Boolean result.
+Returns `true` if the increment is safe; otherwise `false`.

 Read more about Integer safety on [**MDN**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger).